What people are donating to Ukraine and its refugees: Crypto, ammo, pet food and cash

 Rick Hendrick, the owner of Hendrick Motorsports, is offering $2,000 toward Ukraine relief for each lap led by his four-car stable at the 1.5-mile Las Vegas track at a NASCAR event on Sunday, on top of $200,000 to Samaritan’s Purse to support disaster assistance.

-In Japan, ordinary citizens gathered $17 million, while Hiroshi Mikitani, the chief of Japanese e-commerce conglomerate Rakuten , said he’d donate about $8.7 million.
+In Japan, ordinary citizens gathered $17 million, while Hiroshi Mikitani, the chief of Japanese e-commerce conglomerate Rakuten, said he would donate about $8.7 million.
 In Taiwan, senior government officials have pledged a month’s salary.

 In Poland, an optician is offering free eyeglasses.
-A Milan watch dealer is giving proceeds from an auction of a vintage Russian timepiece, Bloomberg reported.
+A Milan watch dealer is giving proceeds from an auction of a vintage Russian timepiece, Bloomberg News reported.
 People in Australia, Indonesia, the Philippines and Egypt are also offering rooms to refugees, according to Host4Ukraine.com, a website linking displaced Ukrainians with those willing to offer a roof.